-Decorating a store goes to the heart of what makes great retailing.
-During these times, it will be the deciding factor to WOW wary shoppers and increase impulse buying.
+Decorating a store is at the heart of great retailing.
+During these times, it will be the deciding factor in wowing wary shoppers and increasing impulse buying.

 Various seasonal times and holidays can inspire retailers to create magic for their customers.
-The return of colored lights is anticipated by young and old for a reason: it calms, inspires, and makes us hopeful.
+Young and old anticipate the return of colored lights for a reason: it calms, inspires, and makes us hopeful.

 Also, decorations go far beyond demonstrating a new skillet or an invitation-only event.